It is virtually impossible to write software that is completely free of bugs.

 to compromize the application.

-User controlled data should never be passed to any of the printf
+User controlled data should never be passed to any of the printf family of functions through the format parameter.
+The above line

 of code should be rewritten as: